 Queenstown's little brother Wanaka lies to the north-west of the region.
 With an outlook similar to Queenstown, it has its own towering mountains and great lake basin.

 A couple degrees warmer than its big brother, Wanaka is slighly better at ripening its fruit and can produce flavours unlike anything else in the region.

-Central Otago is the Southern-most grape-growing region in the world located at latitude 45º south.
-The first wine-grapes were planted in Central Otago back in 1864 and despite the district’s potential as a wine growing area being recognized by French and Australian viticulturists from the 1860’s onward, wine-grapes were not commercially grown again in Central Otago for more than a century.
+Central Otago is one of the Southern-most grape growing regions in the world located at latitude 45º south.
+The first wine-grapes were planted in Central Otago back in 1864 and despite the district’s potential as a wine growing area being recognised by French and Australian viticulturists from the 1860’s onward, wine-grapes were not commercially grown again in Central Otago for more than a century.

 Today Central Otago is best known for our its rich, mineral laden Pinot Noir and dramatic landscape but the true specialness of the region lies in its future.